Skip to main content

 5. Update the inbound rule with the CIDR block of the SDDC infrastructure.

-Note Verify that the VPC (where FSx for ONTAP resides) route table is updated to avoid connectivity issues.
+Note Verify that the VPC (where FSx ONTAP resides) route table is updated to avoid connectivity issues.

 Note Update the security group to accept NFS traffic.